Probing the nature of dark matter with accreted globular cluster streams: Streams from Globular Clusters accreted from dwarf galaxies

 We use Dehnen spheres because these models can accommodate both cuspy and cored DM density profiles.
 The cuspy subhalos are modeled by setting $\gamma=1$, while for cored subhalos we set $\gamma=0$.
 From equation~\ref{eq:density_dehnen} it is clear that the former results in $\rho \propto r^{-1}$ for $r<<r_0$, much like in the NFW profile \citep{NFW1996}, while the latter has a nearly constant density region at small radii.
 At larger radii ($r>>r_0$), the Dehnen density profile goes as $\rho \propto r^{-4}$, in contrast to the NFW profile for which $\rho \propto r^{-3}$, implying that, for the same halo mass, the outer regions of cuspy Dehnen models would disrupt at a slightly different rate inside the host galaxy, than the actual NFW subhalos.
 We expect this difference not to effect our study significantly since most GCs in our simulations orbit the subhalos with radii smaller than the half-mass radii of the subhalos.

 To create a cuspy subhalo of a given mass $M_0$, we find a value for $r_0$ in equation~\ref{eq:density_dehnen} for which the resulting density profile is close to the NFW profile (for $M_0 \equiv M_{200}$).
 To obtain the corresponding cored subhalo model, we simply set $\gamma=0$ in equation~\ref{eq:density_dehnen} and adopt the previously chosen values of $M_0,r_0$.
 The half mass radius of cuspy Dehnen models is $r_{1/2} \approx 2.414r_0$, while for cored models it is $r_{1/2} \approx 3.8473r_0$.
 GCs were typically launched at distances smaller than $r_{1/2}$, but in a few cases had apocenter radii beyond this.
+The condition of launching GCs within $r_{1/2}$ was inspired by the present day spatial distributions of GCs around the dwarfs Fornax and Eridanus II (the only known dwarfs in the Local Group that host GC population and have masses similar to the $M_0$ values we try).
+In these systems, the GCs are observed to be situated close-to, or within, the central regions of the parent dwarfs (\citealt{Mackey_Gilmore2003, Crnojevi2016}).
+The orbital conditions of the GCs inside the subhalos are further detailed in Section~\ref{subsec:Nbody_simulation_setup}.

 In total we study four subhalo models, 1) SCu (small/cuspy) model: $\{M_0,r_0,\gamma\}=\{10^8\msun, 0.75\kpc,1\}$; 2) SCo (small/cored) model: $\{M_0,r_0,\gamma\}=\{10^8\msun, 0.75\kpc,0\}$; 3) LCu (large/cuspy) model: $\{M_0,r_0,\gamma\}=\{10^9\msun, 1.60\kpc,1\}$ and 4) LCo (large/cored) model: $\{M_0,r_0,\gamma\}=\{10^9\msun, 1.60\kpc,0\}$.
 The density profiles of these subhalos are shown in Figure~\ref{fig:Fig_subhalo_models} (also see Table~\ref{tab:parameters}).